martinjackson/simple-widgets/docs/SearchSortTable.md

 30. **showTable** = this will show the table and headers even if there is no data to display.

 31.  **startEnd** = is a function that returns the current starting and ending positions in the data being displayed.
-This is used if in eachRowInTable function i is being used.
+This is used in eachRowInTable function i is being used to generate a key.
 The user will need to add start to it as in the key prop in the example above.
+See examples.

+32. **indexing** = is a function that returns the indexes into the current data being displayed.
+This is used in eachRowInTable function where the user needs to actually access the actual data.
+The user will need to add the indexing as a state variable.
+See examples.

+33. **allIndexes** = is a function that returns all the indexes for the entire data set, not just the ones being displayed as in indexing (32).
+The format of the function is the same as indexing.

+34. **reset** = is a boolean flag that will cause the indexes to be reset to the original data.
+This is needed it the user is using Search Sort Table to add or delete data records.
+The user will set this flag to true after they have saved the data.
+The clearReset (35) will clear the flag back to false.

+35. **clearReset** = is a function that is used to clear the reset flag back to false.

-32.  **tableStyle** = the style for the overall table itself.
+36.  **tableStyle** = the style for the overall table itself.
 The default object is:
 ```javascript
     let tableStyle = {
         margin: "auto",